resource-watch/slate/source/includes/api/_areas_v2.md

 -------------- | ----------------------------- | --------------
 400            | `<field> can not be empty.`   | You are missing a required field while updating the area.
 400            | `<field> is invalid.`         | You provided an invalid field while updating the area.
-400            | `Id required`                 | No ID was provided in the URL.
+400            | `Id required`                 | No id was provided in the URL.
 401            | `Unauthorized`                | No token was provided.
 403            | `Not authorized`              | You are trying to update an area that is not owned by you and you are not an ADMIN user.
 404            | `Area not found`              | The area with id provided does not exist.

 ### Email notifications

-After updating an area, if the `email` field of the area contains a valid email and the area's status is `saved`, an email is sent to let the user know the area of interest is ready to be viewed.
+After updating an area, if the `email` field of the area contains a valid email address and the area's status is `saved`, an email is sent to let the user know the area of interest is ready to be viewed.

 If you want to understand more about how these emails are sent or how you can update its content, please check the developer docs section on [Areas v2 Email Notifications](/developer.html#areas-v2-notification-emails).